2013 Los Angeles Dodgers season: National League Division Series

-As National League West Champions, the Dodgers advanced to the 2013 National League Division Series to play the Eastern Division champion Atlanta Braves.
+As National League West champions, the Dodgers advanced to the 2013 National League Division Series to play the Eastern Division champion Atlanta Braves.
 They suffered a blow on the last day of the regular season when MRI results revealed that Matt Kemp had a severe ankle injury and was not able to play in the postseason.
 Andre Ethier was also dealing with an ankle injury and he was limited to pinch hitting in the division series.

 In game 1 of the series, at Atlanta's Turner Field, Clayton Kershaw struck out 12 batters in 7 innings.
 That was the third most strikeouts by a Dodger pitcher in the playoffs, behind only Sandy Koufax (15 in the 1963 World Series) and Carl Erskine (14 in the 1953 World Series).
-His six straight strikeouts in the game tied an MLB post-season record set by Tim Belcher in game 2 of the 1988 World Series.
+His six straight strikeouts in the game tied an MLB post-season record held by five pitchers.
 The Dodgers won the game 6–1.
 The Braves tied up the series the next day, with a 4–3 win, as the Dodgers bullpen faltered.
 Hanley Ramírez homered and doubled twice in the game but it wasn't enough.
 Jason Heyward had a two-RBI single for the deciding runs.

 The Dodgers offense took over in game 3 as they took the lead in the series with a 13–6 win at Dodger Stadium.
 Ramírez had two more extra base hits (a double and triple) in the game to tie the NLDS record and franchise record (Steve Garvey, Duke Snider) for most extra-base hits in the postseason.
 The 13 runs tied a franchise record set in the 1956 World Series.
 The Dodgers brought Kershaw back on short rest in game 4 and he pitched six innings, while allowing only two unearned runs (thanks to two Adrián González errors).
 Carl Crawford hit two solo homers in his first two at-bats, the first Dodger to do so in the playoffs since Shawn Green in the 2004 National League Division Series.
 An RBI double by José Constanza off Ronald Belisario in the 7th gave the Braves the lead, but the Dodgers went back up thanks to a two-run homer by Juan Uribe in the 8th off David Carpenter.
 Kenley Jansen closed it down in the ninth to preserve the 4–3 series clinching victory for the Dodgers.